-Students will be provided with a variety of activities and tasks to do outside the classroom, and should expect to spend approximately two hours on homework per class.
+Students will be provided with a variety of activities and tasks to do and should expect to spend approximately two hours on homework per class.
 The homework includes practice grammar exercises, short written assignments, oral reports and group exercises.
-Written homework will be collected at the beginning of class.
-LATE HOMEWORK WILL NOT BE ACCEPTED.
-ALL HOMEWORK MUST BE HANDED-IN IN CLASS, UNLESS OTHERWISE STATED.

 Required Notes: